autoplot/documentation/javadoc/org/das2/qds/QubeDataSetIterator.SingletonIteratorFactory.md

+# org.das2.qds.QubeDataSetIterator.SingletonIteratorFactory

-# org.das2.qds.QubeDataSetIterator.SingletonIteratorFactoryFactory for iterator for a single index.
+Factory for iterator for a single index.

-SingletonIteratorFactory( int index )
+# SingletonIteratorFactory( int index )

 ***